-Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during seasons established by the Commission for these species that coincide with the special-opportunity deer, wild hog-still and small game seasons.
+Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during statewide migratory bird seasons that coincide with the seasons where migratory birds are listed as legal to hunt in this brochure.

 Permit, Stamp and License Requirements - Special-opportunity permit (during the special-opportunity deer season), quota permit (during wild hog-still season), hunting license, management area permit (during the wild hog-still and small game seasons), migratory bird permit, and state waterfowl permit and federal duck stamp (if hunting waterfowl).

 Legal to Hunt - See Migratory Bird Hunting Regulations pamphlet.